What does this policy cover?

 These rights may be limited, for example if fulfilling your request would reveal personal data about another person, or if you ask us to delete information which we are required by law to keep or have compelling legitimate interests in keeping.

 To exercise any of these rights, you can get in touch with us – or our data protection officer – using the details set out below.
-If you have unresolved concerns, you have the right to complain to an EU data protection authority where you live, work or where you believe a breach may have occurred.
-This likely to be the Information Commissioner’s Office in the UK.
+If you have unresolved concerns, you have the right to complain to the Information Commissioner’s Office in the UK.

 How do I get in touch with you, or your data protection officer?

 We hope that we can satisfy queries you may have about the way we process your data.
-If you have any concerns about how we process your data, you can get in touch at email@example.com or by writing to Data Protection Officer, c/o British Horseracing Authority, 75 High Holborn, London, WC1V 6LS.
+If you have any concerns about how we process your data, you can get in touch at [email protected] or by writing to Data Protection Officer, British Horseracing Authority, Holborn Gate, 26 Southampton Buildings, London, WC2A 1AN.